aws/aws-dotnet-deploy/README.md

 ## Supported application types

 ### ASP.NET Core web applications
-ASP.NET Core applications can be deployed either to virtual servers with AWS Elastic Beanstalk or containers with Amazon Elastic Container Service (Amazon ECS).
+ASP.NET Core applications can be deployed either to virtual servers with AWS Elastic Beanstalk or containers with Amazon Elastic Container Service (Amazon ECS) and AWS App Runner.
 If you wish to deploy your application as a container and your project does not yet have a `Dockerfile` one will be generated for you into your project during deployment.
 Using the deployment tool, you will be able to deploy ASP.NET Core web applications to AWS using the AWS Cloud Development Kit (CDK).
 For users coming from the previous AWS Visual Studio Toolkit experience who have previous Elastic Beanstalk deployments and environments, you will be able to use the deployment tool to deploy to those environments.